Gallstone Pancreatitis: Causes, Symptoms, and Treatments

 The gallbladder stores bile made by the liver.
-When the gallbladder does not function properly, when it does not empty itself completely or not as often as it must, the residual bile sludge form gallstones.
+When the gallbladder does not function properly, when it does not empty itself completely or not as often as it must, the residual bile sludge forms gallstones.
 In other words, gallstones are formed in the gallbladder from crystallized bile concentrations.
 When a gallstone blocks the pancreatic duct, it causes gallstone pancreatitis or biliary pancreatitis.
-The blockage of the pancreatic duct lead to the backing up of the pancreatic enzymes in the pancreas.
-This, in turn, leads to irritation, pain and inflammation.
-The gallstone has to either pass through the duct or it has to be removed to repair the gallstone pancreatitis condition.
+The blockage of the pancreatic duct leads to the backing up of the pancreatic enzymes in the pancreas.
+This, in turn, leads to irritation, pain, and inflammation.
+The gallstone has to either pass through the duct or be removed to repair the gallstone pancreatitis condition.

 A sharp, shooting pain in the epigastric region, which is the upper part of the abdomen, is the most common symptom of gallstone pancreatitis.
 This is accompanied by a few more symptoms that a medical practitioner may identify:

-- A yellow tinge to the skin or eyes or to both (jaundice).
+- A yellow tinge to the skin, eyes, or both (jaundice).

-Gallstones are not caused by a single factor.
+A single factor does not cause gallstones.
 They form in patients for various reasons, each one being unique to a patient’s medical history.
-Some patients have excess cholestrol in their blood, either due to their diet or because their bodies have a metabolic disorder.
-This excess cholestrol can accumulate in the bile.
+Some patients have excess cholesterol in their blood, either due to their diet or because their bodies have a metabolic disorder.
+This excess cholesterol can accumulate in the bile.
 In patients with liver disease, excess bilirubin in their blood and bile may be present.
-These excess amounts of cholestrol or bilirubin forms a sludge at the bottom of the gallbladder.
+These excess amounts of cholesterol or bilirubin form a sludge at the bottom of the gallbladder.
 Typically, the gallbladder must empty itself routinely and completely.
-But a malfunction can cause this emptying process to fail in some patients.
-High estrogen levels too can lead to the gallbladder being unable to empty itself completely.
-Pregnant women are therefore at higher risk of this condition.
+However, a malfunction can cause some patients to fail this emptying process.
+High estrogen levels can also lead to the gallbladder being unable to empty itself completely.
+Pregnant women are, therefore, at higher risk of this condition.

-The gallbladder and pancreas are connected by the common bile duct.
+The common bile duct connects the gallbladder and the pancreas.
 In normal people, bile travels the gallbladder through the common bile duct en route to the small intestine.
-But in people who have gallstones, one or more of the gallstones could also pass through the common bile duct over time.
+However, in people who have gallstones, one or more of the gallstones could also pass through the common bile duct over time.

 As more and more bile washes over a small gallstone, it grows.
 The gallstone then gets stuck in one place – either in the pancreatic duct or just outside it.